Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 Basics of DFX

-▪ Introduction to Dynamic Function eXchange (DFX)
+▪ Introduction to Dynamic Function eXchange (DFX) Explains what a Dynamic Function eXchange is and defines the

-Explains what Dynamic Function eXchange is and defines the terminologies used in DFX.
+terminologies used in DFX.
 Also provides an overview of the configuration and reconfiguration processes. {Lecture, Demo}

 DFX Tool Flow